renatolinsdigital/bank-api-node/README.md

  - Data persistence in a .json file
  - Daily logs with configured levels
  - Fully documented with Swagger
- - Error handling with custom errors throwing
+ - Errors handling with API´s custom messages